 Managers at Clas Ohlson are expected to combine good employeeship with clear, goal-oriented and committed leadership based on the company's core values.
 Our managers play a key role in developing the business skills of each employee.
 To create a culture where we are always open to opportunities to develop the company based on our commercial awareness, customer focus and desire to generate results.

 All recruitment is aligned with our growth strategy and our objective to promote gender equality and diversity.
-Recruitment takes place both externally and internally, although we endeavour to recruit internally if the expertise already exists.
+Recruitment takes place both externally and internally.
 Clas Ohlson encourages employees to take on new challenges within the Group.